Helping Injured Retail Workers Claim the Compensation They Deserve

 When most people think of dangerous jobs, the retail industry may not initially come to mind.
 However, retail workers are at a surprisingly high risk of injury and illness.
 In fact, retail workers experienced a higher injury and illness rate than construction workers in 2016, according to a Bureau of Labor Statistics (BLS) report.

 In Pennsylvania, retail workers, including seasonal and part-time workers, are eligible to receive workers’ compensation for their work-related injuries and illnesses.

-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates have represented retail industry workers for over 40 years.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates have represented retail industry workers for over 40 years.
 We know what it takes to file a successful claim, and have sought compensation for all types of retail worker injuries, including:

 Musculoskeletal disorders (MSD): This type of injury is the most common among retail workers.
-MSDs develop from injuries affecting the muscles, nerves, tendons, ligaments, nerves and joints.
+MSDs develop from injuries affecting the muscles, nerves, tendons, ligaments, nerves, and joints.

 Retail workers are often lifting heavy boxes and stocking shelves, which can lead to back pain and injuries.
 Also, standing for long periods of time on a hard surface, as store clerks often do, can lead to chronic back, knee, or hip conditions.